 Unlike some villages where white-collar or blue-collar occupations dominate the local economy, Lucas is neither predominantly one nor the other.
 Instead, it has a mixed workforce of both white- and blue-collar jobs.
 Overall, Lucas is a village of sales and office workers, service providers, and construction workers and builders.
 There are especially a lot of people living in Lucas who work in office and administrative support (18.99%), food service (11.24%), and healthcare suport services (10.85%).

-Being a small village, Lucas does not have a public transit system used by locals to get to and from work.
+Lucas is a small village, and as such doesn't have a public transit system that people use to get to and from their jobs every day.

 The per capita income in Lucas in 2022 was $27,124, which is lower middle income relative to Ohio and the nation.
 This equates to an annual income of $108,496 for a family of four.
 However, Lucas contains both very wealthy and poor people as well.